Skip to main content

 Let our Slack chatbot create the anomaly test you need.

 elementary.dimension_anomalies The test counts rows grouped by given dimensions (columns/expressions).
 This test practically monitors the frequency of values in the configured dimension over time, and alerts on unexpected changes in the distribution.
 It is best to configure it on low-cardinality fields.
 If timestamp_column is configured, the distribution is collected per time_bucket.
 If not, it counts the total rows per dimension.
+Each value is compared against its own past, with its own expected range.
+So a value that drops to zero gets caught even when the table’s total row count barely changes.

 Test configuration